celalergun/diary/README.md

 I added an option to keep the diary unencrypted.
 Just say "No" to the question on first run.

 Finally I added key files support just like Veracrypt.
 This option keeps the data much more safer because keyloggers can record your keyboard but cannot know which jpeg or mp3 files you use to encrypt the data.
 Key files can be in any order.
-Please not that first 1024 bytes of a key file is used and must not be changed.
+Please note that first 1024 bytes of a key file is used and must not be changed.
 Carefully select your key files and make a backup of these files.
 You can use pictures, music files etc. as well as they are not modified.